kjosib/kjosib.github.io/code_test.md

 * Example: off-by-one errors are common, so we test near size thresholds.

+## (Good) Unit Tests Are Not "Double-Coding", But An Inductive Argument.

+* You need not assert that your code does what it obviously says that it does.

+Mr. C___ K___ once complained that unit-tests merely restate what's obviously written down in the function under test, and thus add no value; only consuming developer time and resources.
+A pathological situation was evident.

+After a bit more conversation, I believe he been seeing what's known as "behavior-based" assertions: the idea that the test-subject clearly needs to perform X, Y, and Z actions, so assert that it does indeed call methods X, Y, and Z. However, if the test-subject also manifests the principle of stepwise refinement, then chances are `X;Y;Z` is the entire text of its code.
+So yes, if that's how you code (and it should be) then you can probably skip the behavior-based assertions in favor of the sensible code review you're already doing.
+(You *are* doing code-review, right?)

+* Instead, assert about things that legitimately might be -- or later become -- *wrong despite code review:* mistaken notions, broken/changed contracts, or the subtleties around corner cases.
+(This is the art of testing.)

+The far-distant end of the pendulum from behavior-based assertions is end-to-end integration testing: where you feed a workload through a system and assert that everything came out alright.
+Any given test case thereby exercises more parts of the system (an advantage), but it takes exponentially longer *and* it requires *factorially*-more test cases to excercise every single thing in this manner (a much more serious disadvantage) so it's not viable as a primary quality control layer **unless** you have *very* few components and a *very* small system.

+*So that's what we'll do.*

+The general idea is to form tiny compositions of just one or a tiny handful of components, using realistic-mock objects as necessary and prudent, then feed in a suitable set of test cases tailored to exercise the contract-under-test, and finally conclude that the component-under-test -- the outermost -- is therefore assured (not strictly proven) to (still) fulfill its contract.

+In short, my tests don't (generally) concern themselves with how we got to the answer;
+they are instead concerned with showing that the answer comes out correct, given a severely restricted subset of the overall system.

+Assurance of overall quality comes from a straightforward inductive argument over the set of all components in the system:

+1. If my dependencies are fit-for-purpose (inductive case) or I have none to speak of (base case),
+2. and if I use them correctly (code review),
+3. and if points 1 and 2 imply my own fitness (unit-tests, possibly involving suitable mocks),
+4. then the system in aggregate is fit-for-purpose.

+You do have to separately convince yourself that any mocks you use in step 3 are of sufficient fidelity, but this is generally a much easier problem.

 ## Testing for Regressions

 Regression testing is one of the most mature testing strategies.